| Title: | Dirichlet Regression |

 For precisions, a different set of predictors can be set up using a log-link.

-, the model can be fitted only to a part of the data, for more information about this functionality, see subset
+Using subset, the model can be fitted only to a part of the data, for more information about this functionality, see subset.

 This argument takes a named list.